minnojs/minno-time/README.md

 # Project Implicit Player (PIP)

 PI Player builds and runs experiments with time-sensitive tasks over the Internet.
 It is written in JavaScript and is built to be extremely versatile and customizable.
 The scripts for the player are written as JavaScript objects.
 This format allows, writing simple and straightforward scripts using a constrained scripting language.
 The format also allows advanced users to easily create complex and dynamic scripts using in-line JavaScript.
+Full documentation may be found at [our site](http://projectimplicit.github.io/PIPlayer/docs/tutorials/API.html).

 ### Central Concepts
 The player treats each task as a **sequence** of **trials**.